djalmaberaldo/programming-challenge/docs/movies.md

 - Or Linux
 `$env:FLASK_APP = "routes.py"`

-- Then type on command line:
+- Then move to parent folder and type:
 `flask run `

 - The backend is already running!